THE AERONAUTS / FLY-IN THEATRE

 Moving pictures from the stratosphere.

-In 1862, scientists James Glaisher and Amelia Wren soared to new heights and inspired worldwide wonder with a balloon expedition that paved the way for modern meteorology.
-To celebrate the release of Amazon Prime Video’s The Aeronauts, we created a movie premiere that would itself involve dizzying heights and wonderful events.
-Welcome to the world’s first Fly-in Theatre — a movie screening experience placing visitors smack in the center of the Victorian Fair that launched the two aeronauts to fame in 1862.
+In 1862, scientists James Glaisher and Amelia Wren soared to new heights, sparking worldwide wonder with a balloon expedition that helped shape modern meteorology.
+For the release of The Aeronauts, we created a movie screening that would itself involve dizzying heights and wonderful events.
+Welcome to the world’s first Fly-in Theatre, an exclusive premiere set inside a full-scale Victorian Fair.

 THE EXPERIENCE